ManageIQ/azure-armrest/README.md

 ## Subscriptions

-If you do not provide a subscription ID in your configuration object, then the first subscription ID returned from a REST call will be used.
+As of version 0.3.0 you must provide a subscription ID.
+In previous versions, if you did not provide a subscription ID in your configuration object, then the first subscription ID returned from a REST call would be used.

 ## Notes